ThomWright/ThomWright.github.io/_posts/2015-06-05-handling-events-with-react-mainloop.md

 title: Handling Events with React-Mainloop
 ---

 I recently created a [React.js](https://facebook.github.io/react/) component wrapper around [this main loop library](https://github.com/IceCreamYou/MainLoop.js).
 You can find it here: [react-mainloop](https://github.com/ThomWright/react-mainloop).
+It can be used to control a React component using a game loop.
+It uses an `update()` function to generate new props, and takes control of when rendering occurs.
+It's especially useful for animating games, or other interactive canvas-based apps.

 Since then I've been working on finding a good way to handle events using this system.
 This is what I've come up with so far.

 Before we go any further, it might be worth reading a bit about game loops: